Stormbound-Games/stormbound-kitty/docs/CMS.md

 # CMS

+## Content types

+Conceptually, there are two types of content on the site: community content such as guides, decks, users, stories, artworks and so on, and site- or game-related content like cards, books, release notes, donations, etc.

+The latter is only available to administrators (Sheepyard staff) to minimize risks and impact on the site.
+Editors (Discord moderators and other trusted community contributors) can access and edit all the community content.

 ## Previewing content

 In [Sanity](https://www.sanity.io/), documents can either be drafts or published.
 To preview a newly created document or a content update before it gets published, one can use the content preview mode.